-Power quality is analogue to electromagnetic compatibility but limited to 9 kHz.
+Traditionally, power quality is analogue to electromagnetic compatibility but limited to 9 kHz.
 Disturbances of significant levels have been observed up to 500 kHz: supraharmonics up to 150 kHz and effects owing to narrow-band power line communication (PLC) up to 500 kHz.
 The low-voltage grid impedance is influenced by the impedance of devices or equipment connected to it, and as such is frequency dependent.
 This varying impedance has an impact on the grid stability, but also on the reliability of PLC signals, for instance, due to transmission losses.
 Even today, experimental instruments and methods that can precisely measure the line impedance are limited.
 Furthermore, various proposed methods tend to yield incompatible results.
 Consequently, there is a need to establish a metrological traceable grid impedance standard in order to compare different measurement techniques and open the road towards standardisation.

 Some of the harmonic content of the power waveform is transferred to different voltage levels through power transformers.
 Instrument transformers that monitor current and voltage at power stations are designed for a nominal operation at 50 Hz and generally have an unknown frequency characteristic.
 It is assumed that some of the harmonics are transferred to the next voltage level, but this cannot be traced due to the inadequacy of instrument transformers.
 As these harmonics are not accounted for, they lead to uncontrolled parasitic power losses and a risk of premature aging of some sensitive components with limits designed for 50 Hz nominal operation.
 Typical components affected by harmonic energy content are transformers and shunt reactors, but this issue affects asset management more generally.
 Understanding propagation of harmonics is an important challenge to overcome when preventing detrimental effects.
-It requires the characterisation of the frequency transfer function of instrument transformers (see chapter 4.4 Digital substations).
+It requires the characterisation of the frequency transfer function of instrument transformers (see § 4.4).

-Grids which are weakly coupled to the main grid infrastructure, e.g. in railway infrastructure, large ships, electric vehicle charging stations, sometimes operate at different frequencies (DC, 16.7 Hz) with compatibility requirements at interconnection or border nodes.
-In railway grids, transients and in-rush currents need to be monitored closely in order to maintain voltage regulation, inverters produce high levels of harmonic distortion and meters need to be able to handle various frequency systems.
+Grids which are weakly coupled to the main grid infrastructure, e.g., in railway infrastructure, large ships, or electric vehicle charging stations, sometimes operate at different frequencies (DC, 16.7 Hz) with compatibility requirements at interconnection or border nodes.
+In railway grids, transients and inrush currents need to be monitored closely in order to maintain voltage regulation, inverters produce high levels of harmonic distortion and meters need to be able to handle various frequency systems.
 So far, neither commercial power quality analysers nor standards comparable to IEC 61000-4-30 have been developed for these specific applications.

-4.2.1 Some measurement challenges in power quality
+4.2.1 Measurement challenges - Power quality

-- Investigate the relation between RES-driven decrease of grid inertia and PQ - Investigate the relation between short circuit power and PQ

-- Standardisation comparable to IEC 61000-4-30 for specific applications such as DC networks, railway infrastructure and large ships - Definition of a metrological traceable grid impedance standard artefact - Measurement of propagation of PQ phenomena and events at HV and MV level - Development of characterisation methods for instrument transformer exposed to PQ phenomena - Characterisation of the frequency transfer function of instrument transformers with investigation of propagation patterns of harmonics - Determination of the DC component in AC systems - Power quality with digital measurements and low-power instrument transformers
+- Investigate the relation between RES-driven decrease of grid inertia and power quality - Investigate the relation between RES-driven decrease of short circuit power and power quality - Standardisation comparable to IEC 61000-4-30 for specific applications such as DC networks, railway infrastructure, and large ships - Definition of a metrologically traceable grid impedance standard artefact and measurement method - · Measurement of propagation of PQ phenomena and events at HV and MV level and between voltage levels - · Development of characterisation methods for instrument transformer exposed to power quality phenomena - Characterisation of the frequency behaviour of instrument transformers with investigation of propagation patterns of harmonics and other high frequency components - Determination of the DC component in AC systems - Power quality with digital measurements and low-power instrument transformers